22 March, 2011

 R. Linda:

-So this week was to be Maureen's wedding it was.
-But if ye remember the less than happy conversation she and I had, well, I sort of knew then the date would be either cancelled entirely or pushed way back.
+This week was to be Maureen's wedding, and it was.
+But if ye remember the less-than-happy conversation she and I had, well, I knew then the date would be either cancelled entirely or pushed way back.
 She and the betrothed had a row when they got home and are now working things out.
 Oh, they are still getting hitched, but now that she postponed it for this week, she's running into all kinds of problems.
 And I found she is still rethinking it.
 Oi!

-The place she was having the wedding was not happy with her, but they are holding her deposit for a later date.
-She assures me she is getting married and has to now wait for the place she was having it to tell her when she could.
-Well, seems they got back to her today and they gave her a date in May.
-She looked kind of funny when she hung up the phone.
+The place where she was having the wedding was not happy with her, but they are holding her deposit for a later date.
+She assures me that she is getting married and has to wait for the venue to confirm when she can.
+It seems they got back to her today and gave her a date in May.
+She looked somewhat amused when she hung up the phone.
 Since me cubicle be straight across from hers, I asked if something was amiss.

 "Da weddin' place gave me two dates in May to choose."